 - 1 tsp a cinnamon

 - Preheat oven to 350°F and line 3 baking sheets with parchment paper.
 Set aside.
-In a small bowl, mix 4 tbsp white sugar and 1 tsp cinnamon.
+In a small bowl, mix 4 tablespoon white sugar and 1 teaspoon cinnamon.
 Set aside.

 - In a large bowl with a hand mixer, or in a stand mixer, cream butter and cream cheese until light and fluffy.
 Add sugar and mix again, for about 3 minutes.

 - Add vanilla extract and eggs, one at a time.
 Blend well after each addition.